jenmunoz/Manuscripts-data-and-Rcodes/README.md

 of resident and migratory birds participating in Mixed species bird flocks.
 The habitat include secundary forest and shade coffee plantations.

-# 2.Breeding biology Isleria hauxwelli
+# 2.Breeding biology Isleria hauxwelli_Munoz el at
 Data and manuscript for the paper of Breeding biology of Isleria hauxwelli (Submitted JNH)